folivetti/symreg-course/Aula06.md

 ## Approximating the Confidence Interval {.fragile}
 \justifying

-For the predictions we can calculate with:
+We can calculate the CI of the predictions with:

 \begin{empheq}[box=\mybox]{align*}
 \hat{y}^{(i)} &\pm s \| J_i R_1^{-1} \| t(\alpha/2, N-P) \\